physicianscientists/2020/README.md

 ### Keynote
 A complex event that holds event information for keynote speaker events.
 The agenda adapts to the number of speakers, displaying events consisting of one speaker differently than events with two or more.
 Additionally, many pieces of information for this event are optional.
 The final event on the agenda will adapt to what is provided.

-All of the speakers across all events are individually listed in a carousel on the homepage and a page highlighting them.
+All of the speakers across all events are individually listed in a carousel on the homepage and the speaker page (`/speakers/index.html`) highlighting them.
 However, images are required for display in the homepage carousel, and both an image and a bio are required for display on the speaker page.

 ### Panel
 Another complex event that displays a panel and all associated participants.
 Similar to the keynote, some information components are optional.
 The display will adapt if they are missing.

-The panels and their participants are also displayed in a special page highlighting the event.
+The panels and their participants are also displayed in a separate page (`/panels/index.html`) highlighting the event.

 ## JSON Structure
 An example of the JSON structure can be found in [`meeting_info/meeting_info.json`](https://github.com/APSA-meeting/2019/blob/gh-pages/meeting_info/meeting_info.json.default).
 It's structure is broken down into the 4 key event types:  *normal*, *session*, *keynote*, and *panel*.
 All events **must** have a `type` property indicating the type of event in order for the event to display.